 Voting for the ‘worst roads’ is “an opportunity to have your voice heard”, says Raymond Chan of CAA South Central Ontario.
-Each year the compiled information is presented to local and provincial officials to help inform planning decisions.
+Each year the compiled information is presented to local and provincial officials in order to help inform planning decisions.

 Worst Roads 2016

 Ontario’s Top 10 Worst Roads for 2016 were: